For five decades, the name Lampas has stood for the design and manufacture of exceptional Danish lighting.

 When Kjell Berentzen looks back on the values that created Lampas, one of the things he emphasises is that,

 “You need to have a basic honesty when it comes to the quality of your product.
-If anyone throws doubt on what you say about your product, then it won´t stick.”
+If someone can reasonably question what you say about your product, then it doesn’t have a lasting quality.”

 The most recent catalogues were developed by the design company, Designit.